praveencash/python-mini-projects/README.md

 > A countdown timer that lets the user set a number of seconds, shows a smooth startup animation using `end=""`, and counts down with `time.sleep()` delays.

 **File:** `Simple Timer.py`

+---

+### 11. File Organizer App
+> Automatically organizes files in the current directory by type.
+Moves images, documents, and videos into separate folders using the `os` module.

+**File:** `Simple File Organizer.py`